 - Vitamin Green: This vitamin-rich green has smooth, dark green leaves and is slow to bolt.

 Maintenance and Care

 Mizuna is a fast maturing plant, making it relatively low maintenance.
 All you need to do is make sure it stays watered.
 Succession planting every two weeks will assure a longer harvest period.
 Then, take a break during the heat of the season and resume planting late in the summer, continuing through fall.
 Seeds can be harvested and saved for up to four years.

 Mizuna is not prone to the usual brassica diseases, but, unfortunately, it is attractive to some pests.
 Flea beetles do the most damage to this leafy green and row covers help to minimize its exposure to the pests.
 Slugs, whiteflies, and aphids can also harm the leaves if not kept in check.

 Uses of Mizuna

-Mizuna is often used as a salad ingredient, where it adds a distinct flavor.
-You can also use the fresh leaves on sandwiches.
-Another popular and easy use is to add it to stir-fries.
+Mizuna is used as a salad ingredient, where it adds a distinct flavor.
+You can also use the fresh leaves on sandwiches and add them to stir-fries.
 The more tender the leaves, the less cooking it requires.